emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: cgz94.html

+    Improving the performance of C programs has been a topic of great interest for many years.
+Both hardware technology and compiler optimization research has been applied in an effort to make C programs execute faster.
+In many application domains, the C++ language is replacing C as the programming language of choice.
+In this paper, we measure the empirical behavior of a group of significant C and C++ programs and attempt to identify and quantify behavioral differences between them.
+Our goal is to determine whether optimization technology that has been successful for C programs will also be successful in C++ programs.
+We furthermore identify behavioral characteristics of C++ programs that suggest optimizations that should be applied in those programs.
+Our results show that C++ programs exhibit behavior that is significantly different than C programs.
+These results should be of interest to compiler writers and architecture designers who are designing systems to execute object-oriented programs.

 * .. _CPC00:

   Dante J. Cannarozzi, Michael P. Plezbert, Ron K. Cytron.
 2000. "`Contaminated garbage collection <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.58.9649&rep=rep1&type=pdf>`_".
 ACM.
 Proceedings of the ACM SIGPLAN '00 conference on on Programming language design and implementation, pp. 264--273.